brightdolphins/BrightDolphinsWebsite/README.md

 4. Login using Username: admin Password: root

+> [!WARNING]
-_**Warning!!!** Some images might have some error loading after being imported please compare them to the [Live Site](https://brightdolphins.com/) and make changes to the ones that aren't loading correctly
+> Some images might have some error loading after being imported please compare them to the [Live Site](https://brightdolphins.com/) and make changes to the ones that aren't loading correctly

-# Post
+# Posts

-**Posts page is where we make changes to content displayed in our project and career pages**
+__The Posts page__ is where we make changes to content displayed in our project and career pages

 ## Making new project pages